qoherent/ria-hub-docs/docs/content/.Development/oauth2-provider.md

 ## Client types

-Gitea supports both confidential and public client types, [as defined by RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#section-2.1).
+RIA Hub supports both confidential and public client types, [as defined by RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#section-2.1).

 For public clients, a redirect URI of a loopback IP address such as `http://127.0.0.1/` allows any port.
 Avoid using `localhost`, [as recommended by RFC 8252](https://datatracker.ietf.org/doc/html/rfc8252#section-8.3).